Azure-Samples/ms-identity-node/README.md

         res.status(500).send(error);
     });
 ```

-Putting together the routing and all the logic for completing the sign in yields the following code:
+Putting together the routing and all the logic for completing the sign-in yields the following code:

 ```js
 app.get('/redirect', (req, res) => {